Can You Get Nerve Damage From A Car Accident?

-Car crashes result in a variety of injuries to many different parts of the body.
+Car crashes result in various injuries to many different parts of the body.
 While some injuries may be minor, other injuries—such as nerve injuries—are anything but minor.
-In fact, nerve damage that occurs in auto accidents can even result in permanent disabilities.
-This is because nerves are involved in every move the body makes, both voluntary and involuntary movements.
+Nerve damage that occurs in auto accidents can even result in permanent disabilities.
+This is because nerves are involved in every body's movement, both voluntary and involuntary.
 Nerves also provide the body with the feeling of sensation, so when a person suffers nerve damage, life can be forever changed.

-Nerve damage can be painful at the injury site as well as radiate throughout the body.
+Nerve damage can be painful at the injury site and radiate throughout the body.
 The area of injury will determine if accident victims will experience nerve damage to their:

-Sometimes the pain can be felt instantly, but in other cases, symptoms of nerve damage may take days to detect.
+Sometimes the pain can be felt instantly, but nerve damage symptoms may take days to detect in other cases.

-In the hours and days following a crash, it is important for victims to note how they are feeling and whether they are experiencing a loss of sensation or pain in order to determine if nerve damage has occurred.
+In the hours and days following a crash, victims need to note how they feel and whether they are experiencing a loss of sensation or pain to determine if nerve damage has occurred.
 Here are some nerve damage symptoms to watch for after a crash:

 - Weakness in muscles